brittanyarthur/SentimentAnalysis/README.md

 -------------------------
 |    | Result
 |-------------|--------
-|*** QUESTION | Speaker 1: Do you prefer direct competition where you can influence the other person, strategize (like in chess), OR indirect competition - where you cannot influence them, it's primarily about luck (like in bingo, Yahtzee)?
+| QUESTION | Speaker 1: Do you prefer direct competition where you can influence the other person, strategize (like in chess), OR indirect competition - where you cannot influence them, it's primarily about luck (like in bingo, Yahtzee)?
-|*** RESPONSE | All kinds of tile based games are fun, they are challenging and make me think.
+| RESPONSE | All kinds of tile based games are fun, they are challenging and make me think.
 But, hm, I'm not sure.. let me think..
 I also like the game Sorry sometimes, but like, it's about luck and it's very fun but that is the only one I can think of.
 Overall, I don't like very much luck though.
 It can get kindof like, boring, with just like luck..you know?
 But I've enjoyed all the strategy games I've played, so yeah direct.
-|PREDICTED SELECTED OPTION | strategize strategies strategy skill direct influence
+|PREDICTED SELECTION | direct competition

 Options
 -------